-Anterolateral leg alopecia is more common in men than in women.
+Anterolateral leg alopecia appears to be more common in men than in women.

-Anyone concerned about hair loss on their legs can see a doctor or dermatologist.
+Anyone concerned about hair loss on their legs can consult a doctor or dermatologist.
 A dermatologist is a doctor who specializes in skin, hair, and nail concerns.

 To diagnose the cause, a doctor or dermatologist will:

-- take a complete medical history, paying special attention to how quickly the hair loss began and how long it has continued
+- take a complete medical history, including how quickly the hair loss began and how long it has continued

 - examine the individual’s skin, paying special attention to the legs and any other areas with hair loss

 - study the individual’s hair to look for signs of breakage and other damage